DerickRedDanger/CS50AI/README.md

-# CS50 Introduction to AI with Python - WIP
+# CS50 Introduction to AI with Python

 This repository contains my projects and assignments for the CS50: Introduction to AI with Python course.